Sharer Psych

 • I often know exactly what needs to be done and how to do it, but for whatever reason, I don't.
 I don't think I'm lazy, but it's the only explanation I can think of.

 Inattentive ADHD in high-functioning adults makes everything harder.
 The frustration shows up in increasingly distressing ways.
 You may find yourself feeling more anxious or depressed.
 Your previously healthy conflicts might be turning into uglier fights with your friends and family.
 You may start finding yourself waking up and just waiting for the moment you get to be left alone.
-You forget a lot more than you used to.
-You feel embarrassed when you forget to do the thing you promised, and you get angry at yourself about it later.

 What changes after you receive a late-in-life ADHD diagnosis?
 The most impactful shift is that you understand the challenges and upside of having an ADHD brain.
 This means that you will finally be able to speak your brain's language and understand how to make it work for you, rather than against you.